hanyuanz2000/EconomiCrawler/README.md

 cautious while using this setting and ensure you are respecting the website's terms of service and privacy policies.
 You can try different approaches to solve this problem in your own spiders.

-## 3 How to Run Spiders and Store the scraping results in Different Locations?
+## 3 How to Run a Single Spider and Store the scraping results in Different Locations?
 The storage location of the web scraping output can be determined based on the size of the results; it can either be stored locally or in the cloud.